 I collect sets and parts of sets of The Mystery Sonatas.
 They vary widely in how they are realized.
 The sonatas are sometimes accompanied by one bass instrument, such as a lute, and sometimes by as many as four instruments, such as a harp, archlute, viola da gamba and keyboard–practically an orchestra.
 Most sets vary the instruments from sonata to sonata to avoid tedium, so for example, a harpsichord in one sonata might be replaced by an organ in another.

 I was originally drawn to the versions that had the complex bass accompaniment, looking for a rich sound.
 Here is a good example by Patrick Bismuth.
+It is the first sonata of the set, in standard tuning.
 The sonata has two movements.
 The second, starting at 2:02, begins with an ostinato that is written to be played once before the violin enters.
 In Bismuth’s version, it is developed ten times by an increasing number of instruments, until it becomes its own set of variations on a theme, creating great anticipation for the violin.
 This sonata celebrates the coming of an angel to the Virgin Mary, telling her that she is to be the mother of the Christ.

 (Note that the picture accompanying the video shows a gargoyle.
 The Mystery Sonatas were not written in the Middle Ages, but in the seicento, the seventeenth century, after the Renaissance, Shakespeare, and Galileo.
 [As a side note, in the 1500s, Galileo’s father, Vincenzo Galilei, a musician and something of a physicist himself, laid some of the theoretical foundations for modern music.])